ArchitaWadhwa/Sangya_video_deepfake_detection/README.md

 ### Livestream Video Analysis

 1. **Access Webcam for Real-Time Analysis:**
-   - Navigate to the "Livestream Video" section.
-   - Grant permissions to allow the application to access your webcam.
+   - Navigate to the "Livestream Video" section and grant permissions to allow the application to access your webcam.

 2. **Perform Real-Time Deepfake Detection:**
-   - The application starts streaming video from your webcam.
-   - Real-time analysis is performed to detect deepfake content as the video streams.
+   - The application starts streaming video from your webcam, performing real-time analysis to detect deepfake content as the video streams.

+## Tech Stack

+To achieve this, we leveraged cutting-edge technologies:
+- **ViViT Transformer Model**: Used to extract intricate features from video data, ensuring high accuracy in deepfake detection.
+- **Wav2vec Model**: Employed for analyzing audio features, adding an extra layer of verification and enhancing detection capabilities.
+- **Late Fusion Technique**: Used for the fusion of video and audio features, allowing comprehensive and accurate classification.
+- **Streamlit**: Utilized for deploying the solution, providing a user-friendly interface for both real-time and uploaded video analysis.
+- **PyTorch**: Employed for implementing deep learning models.

 ## Setup Instructions

 ### Prerequisites